asadm/urduscript/README.md

 ### Contributing

 This is a open project and I am open to all ideas and improvements.
-I will update a contributing guide and mentions soon.
+I will update a contributing guide soon.
 For now you can create a new issue.

 Special thanks to **Ali Alavi**.